Freezer Door Old Fashioned with Bourbon or Rye

 The first old fashioned I ever had was in college and it was made in a Tigger mug.
 I was also sitting on the floor of my cousin’s tiny apartment kitchen and I may have been eating cake with my hands (?).
 But either way, it left a good impression.

 To this day, the old fashioned is still my go-to cocktail, especially for a party!
 Everyone loves it when you bust out a tray of mixed drinks.
+But to make the whole thing even easier, this recipe combines my ginger old fashioneds and these foolproof freezer door martinis for super easy pouring, serving, and sipping.

 I’ve been testing different old fashioned ratios for 7+ years that I’ve been throwing dinner parties.
 But in the end, this one is my fave.
 This recipe is based on my go-to old fashioned but we’re batching it in a big bottle for a crowd.
 Just throw the bottle in the freezer door and you have a cocktail any time you feel like it!

-- Bourbon – my favorite whiskey for old fashioneds is bourbon!
-I usually pick something local like Frey Ranch or Two Bitch Bourbon, but anything you like will work.
+My favorite whiskey for old fashioneds is bourbon!
+I usually pick something local like Frey Ranch or Two Bitch Bourbon.
+But whether you like bourbon or rye, you just want to pick something good-quality that you would sip on its own.

-- Bitters – my personal favorite is a mix of Angostura and lemon bitters!
+When it comes to bitters, my personal favorite is a mix of Angostura and lemon or orange bitters!
 Angostura is classic but a bit of citrus bitters makes the old fashioned more complex.

 How to make this freezer cocktail